 Writing a business plan does not need to be long and formal; a one-page business plan will do containing these basic components:

-This is a brief introduction of your business, your products or services and what problems it solves, your target market, your goals for the next year or two, purpose why you are writing a business plan — is it for your potential investors, bank loans, etc. Although most people include this in the last part of the business plan, the executive summary should be well thought of before you write your business plan.
+This is a brief introduction of your business, products or services and what problems it solves.
+It also includes your target market, goals for the next year or two, and the reason why you are writing a business plan—is it for your potential investors, bank loans, etc. Although most people include this in the last part of the business plan, the executive summary should be well thought of before you write your business plan.

-Anyone who is reading this part should have a clear understanding of your business idea.
-You should start with a short description of your business, what you do and what makes you stand out against your competitors.
-Another tip in writing your business description is answering the who, what, where, when, why, and how of your business.
+This provides the reader with a clear understanding of your business idea.
+Start with a short description of your business, what you do and what makes you stand out against your competitors.
+Another tip in writing your business description is answering your business’s who, what, where, when, why, and how.

-- What: what do you offer (your product or service); your present and future goals.
+- What do you offer (your product or service); your present and future goals

-- Where: location of your business (physical store or online store).
+- Where is the location of your business (physical store or online store)

-- Why: should your target market avail your product or service.
+- Why should the target market avail of your product or service

-First, you should extensively research your target market; who they are and how they consider a product or service before availing.
-Once you have gathered all of the information on your target market, you should explain your Market Analysis section who your customers are, their needs, and how you plan to bring your product and service to them.
+Extensively research your target market, who they are, and how they consider a product or service before availing.
+Once you have gathered all of the information on your target market, you should explain your Market Analysis section, who your customers are, their needs, and how you plan to bring your product and service to them.

-You should also research your competitors on how you could outshine them, and how would you position your business in the market.
-This is by collecting and reviewing information about them, like their strengths and weaknesses, and using those to create tactics to gain an edge over your competitors.
+Research your competitors and find out how you can outshine them and how you can position your business in the market.
+This is by collecting and reviewing information, like the strengths and weaknesses, and using those to create tactics to gain an edge over your competitors.